 Flat feet are a common condition associated with a loss of arch height.
 This can be seen when weight is applied onto the foot.
 This condition is usually seen in childhood where the arches are flat.
 As you age, the muscles of the feet strengthen to develop the arch of the foot, ready to take the weight of a growing body.
 If the muscles and arches don’t develop adequately, the feet remain flat through adolescence and into adulthood.

 Flat feet can be caused by obesity, ligament laxity, pregnancy, and hereditary characteristics.
-Flat feet and the associated symptoms of the condition can be managed through a variety of conservative management strategies, such as exercise, orthotics, and massage techniques.
+Flat feet and the associated symptoms of the condition can be managed through a variety of conservative management strategies, such as exercise, custom orthotics, and massage techniques.

 How Do Flat Feet Cause Back Pain?

 Back pain is one of the potential dangers of flat feet.
 A large amount of people with flat feet report experiencing lower back pain in comparison to those with a normal or high-arch structure.
 The biomechanical misalignment from the overpronation of the feet and ankles increases stress placed on the ankles, knees, hips, and subsequently the lower back.
 Flat feet do not absorb the weight of the body effectively as the feet strike the floor, resulting in higher forces being placed on the joints of the legs.
 These forces move upwards into the hips and spine, causing pain and potentially other conditions, such as osteoarthritis.

 How to Alleviate Back Pain Caused By Flat Feet

 Making use of orthotics or appropriate footwear to prevent overpronation of the foot and correct the misalignment in biomechanics that comes along overpronation can prevent straining the muscles and ligaments of the ankle complex.
 The support from the orthotics will further lessen the strain placed on the back and joints of the leg by absorbing some of the pressure placed on the foot.